pavankjadda/BookStore/README.md

   cd Bookstore
 ```

-And then deploy the demo with one of the following methods (not both):
+1. Deploy the demo with one of the following methods (not both):

   ```
   # Deploy Demo